maellak/DIYiotServer/README.md

 ## How to Use It

 ### Download
-You can use the DIYiotTools code AS-IS!
+You can use the DIYiotServer code AS-IS!
 No need to build or recompile--just clone this repo and use the files in the `web` folder.

 Tree Example
 ```